-- Item 1.
-When a committee votes, each committee member shall be entitled to one vote; once a quorum is established, the vote of majority prevails. - Item 2.
-A quorum shall consist of a simple majority of the members of a committee. - Item 3.
-Unless otherwise specified in these By-Laws, the Presiding Officer, the Dean, and the Associate Deans shall be ex officio members of the standing committees. - Item 4.
-Unless otherwise specified in these By-Laws, membership on a committee is limited to two, two-year terms unless extensions are needed to meet accreditation requirements or the needs of the CON. - Item 5.
+Item 1.
+When a committee votes, each committee member shall be entitled to one vote; once a quorum is established, the vote of majority prevails.

+Item 2.
+A quorum shall consist of a simple majority of the members of a committee.

+Item 3.
+Unless otherwise specified in these By-Laws, the Presiding Officer, the Dean, and the Associate Deans shall be ex officio members of the standing committees.

+Item 4.
+Unless otherwise specified in these By-Laws, membership of a committee is limited to two, two-year terms unless extensions are needed to meet accreditation requirements or the needs of the CON.

+Item 5.
 Unless otherwise specified by these By-Laws, each committee shall elect a chair, for one term of two years, and any such officers from its members as the committee shall deem necessary.
-The officers shall be eligible for reelection. - Item 6.
-If a vacancy occurs on a committee, the vacancy shall be filled, by the Presiding Officer in collaboration with the Committee chair. - Item 7.
-Each committee shall hold its initial meeting as soon as practicable after the beginning of the academic year, in the month of September.
-The chair of the committee from the preceding year, whether or not she/he remains a member of the committee, shall be responsible for calling this initial meeting.
-He/she shall preside at this meeting for the purpose of electing a new chair to whom he/she shall deliver the records of the committee. - Item 8.
-All committees shall be responsive, on behalf of the CON, to relevant inquiries, recommendations or communications. - Item 9.
-All committees shall serve as the liaison to corresponding Center-Wide Committees, administrative offices, and other groups of SUNY DHSU. - Item 10.
-All committees, when necessary, shall submit budget requests to the Dean. - Item 11.
-The chair of each committee shall submit an annual report in June of each year of the committee's activities to the Faculty Assembly. - Item 12.
-Standing Committees will be responsible for reviewing and revising core documents and/or manuals: - 1.
-Admissions - 2.
+The officers shall be eligible for reelection.

+Item 6.
+If a vacancy occurs on a committee, the vacancy shall be filled by the Presiding Officer in collaboration with the Committee chair.

+Item 7.
+Each committee shall hold its initial meeting as soon as possible after the academic year's start, in September.
+The chair of the committee from the preceding year, whether she/he remains a member, shall be responsible for calling this initial meeting.
+He/she shall preside at this meeting for the purpose of electing a new chair to whom he/she shall deliver the records of the committee.

+Item 8.
+All committees shall be responsive, on behalf of CON, to relevant inquiries, recommendations, or communications.

+Item 9.
+All committees shall serve as the liaison to corresponding Center-Wide Committees, administrative offices, and other groups of SUNY DHSU.

+Item 10.
+All committees, when necessary, shall submit budget requests to the Dean.

+Item 11.
+The chair of each committee shall submit an annual report in June of each year of the committee's activities to the Faculty Assembly.

+Item 12.
+Standing Committees will be responsible for reviewing and revising core documents and/or manuals:

+- 1. Admissions - 2.
 Curriculum Preceptor Manual - 3.
 CAPQ-CAPQ Manual - 4.
 Educational Policy - 5.
 Elections and By-Laws-Faculty Assembly Bylaws and Faculty Handbook - 6.
 Evaluation --- CON Systematic Evaluation Plan - 7.
 Faculty Development Faculty Orientation Manual - 8.
 Simulation Manual for the Simulation Center